metashot/awemags/README.md

 ### Phylogenetic tree inference (requires MSA)
-For each SCG MSA, columns represented in <50% of the genomes or columns with less than 25% or more than 95% amino acid consensus are trimmed in order to remove sites with weak phylogenetic signals[gtdb_arc].
+For each SCG MSA, columns represented in <50% of the genomes or columns with less than 25% or more than 95% amino acid consensus are trimmed in order to remove sites with weak phylogenetic signals[^gtdb_arc].
 To reduce total number of columns selected for tree inference, the alignment was further trimmed by randomly selecting `floor( MAX_NCOLS / N_GENOMES )` columns, where `MAX_NCOLS` is the maximum number of columns for the final MSA (parameter `--max_ncols`, default 5000) and `N_GENOMES` is the total number of the input genomes.
 Finally, the trimmed MSAs are concatenated into a single MSA and the phylogenomic tree is inferred using RAxML.
 Two modes are available for RAxML:

 - default mode: construct a maximum likelihood (ML) tree.
 This mode runs the default RAxML tree search algorithm[^raxml_search] and perform multiple searches for the best tree (10 distinct randomized MP trees by default, see